 Type of Wine: Medium bodied red with high acidity and moderate tannins.

-Origin: Sangiovese roughly translates from Latin as " Sanguis Jovis” or “Blood of Jove".
-Jove was the Supreme God in Roman mythology.
-It is the principal grape grown in the Tuscany region of Italy.
+Origin: Sangiovese roughly translates from Latin as ” Sanguis Jovis” or “Blood of Jove”.
+Jove, known more widely as Jupiter, was the Supreme God in Roman mythology.
+It is the principal grape grown in Tuscany.
 Three clones of Sangiovese are the most sought after.
 The first clone, Sangioveto or Grosso is used for Chianti.
-The second clone, Brunello is used to make Brunello and Rosso di Montalcino and the third Prugnolo, for Vino Nobile di Montepulciano wines.
+The second clone, Brunello is used to make Brunello and Rosso di Montalcino.
+The third, Prugnolo, is used for Vino Nobile di Montepulciano wines.
 When Sangiovese is blended with Cabernet Sauvignon, and to a lesser extent Merlot or Syrah, a “Super-Tuscan” wine is created.

 Color: Sangiovese is a wine that is rarely very dark in color.
 Its youthful purple-red color turns to a brick color around the rim after four or five years of aging.

 Description: These thin-skinned grapes yield wines with bright aromas and flavors of black cherries, red plums, and blueberries with nuances of violets and cinnamon.
 Over time, the aroma fades though the depth and range of the taste on the palate will increase.